savoyhapkido/savoyhapkido.github.io/index.md

 3. **Water Principle**:
 The way one flows around an attacker (like water around a rock) and counterattacks at the attacker’s weaknesses.

+Hapkido emphasizes learning how to:

+* Fall safely
+* Use an attacker's own force against himself instead of trying to match it with our own strength.

 Classes every Monday 5-6pm (kids) and 6-7pm (adults) at [Band of Brothers Martial Arts](http://bobmartialarts.com/) in Bloomingon, IL.